Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Rapid crystal growth from sodium acetate.** - Find out about how handwarmers work, and see solid crystals form in seconds right in front of your eyes.

-Last initially checked on 2025-02-02 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2025-02-08 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-11-30 by Clement Hui (smh213@cam.ac.uk) and double-checked on 2025-12-31 by Timothy Wong (chw55@cam.ac.uk)

 Tags